Kayli/logspub/religions/religions-christianity.md

     - words often pronounced: Hoc est corpus meum, or "this is my body"
       - origin of 'hocus pocus' expression
     - symbolic cannibalism, improvement over archaic form - literal cannibalism
-    - modern version: consumption of food during a sports event
+    - modern version: swallowing a hot dog during sports event

   - penance (покаяние)
     - confession of sins to a priest or minister
     - receiving of absolution or forgiveness for sins committed
     - later evolved into 'sacrament of penance' with 5 steps:
       - examination of conscience, confession, contrition, absolution, penance
+    - i.t. analogy: core dump
     - modern version: session with a psychotherapist

   - anointing of the sick (помазание больных)